Armed forces covenant

 Recognising and supporting the armed forces

-The Council is proud to have received Silver status in the Defence Employer Recognition Scheme.
+The Council is proud to have received Gold status in the Defence Employer Recognition Scheme.

 The scheme acknowledges employers who support defence personnel, including reservists, veterans, wounded injured and sick, families and cadets.